algorandfoundation/beaker/blog/blog.md

 # Hello Beaker

-Today we are sharing [Beaker](https://github.com/algorand-devrel/beaker), a Smart Contract development framework meant to improve the development experience.
+Today we are sharing [Beaker](https://github.com/algorand-devrel/beaker), a Smart Contract development framework meant to further improve the development experience.

 Beaker takes advantage of the above improvements, allowing us to provide much more structure to applications.